RohanAlexander/blogdown_website/content/project/childhood_environment_migration.md

 +++

-By linking data on Ellis Island arrivals with the 1940 US Census Zach Ward and I estimate the importance of childhood environment for immigrant outcomes.
-Looking only at male siblings, a brother who arrived in the US at a younger age had higher adult incomes than their brother who arrived at an older age.
-The high return to human capital acquired during childhood contrasts with a low rate of assimilation during this period.
-We further show that the quality of childhood environment is a primary determinant of a source country’s skill gap with natives, and may be more important than other factors like selection.
+By linking data on Ellis Island arrivals with the 1940 US Census [Zach Ward](https://sites.google.com/site/zachaward/) and I estimate the effect of age at arrival for immigrant outcomes in the US.
+Using within-family variation, Zach and I find that arriving at an older age, or having more childhood exposure to the European environment, led to a larger negative wage gap compared to the native born.
+Those who arrived as infants had no income gap relative to natives, in contrast to those who arrived as teenagers.
+Therefore, a key determinant of immigrant outcomes during the Age of Mass Migration was the country of residence during critical periods of childhood development.

+This paper has been conditionally accepted at The Journal of Economic History.